Continually Updated Clinical Reference

 • Muscular weakness leads to inability to sustain a contraction (milkmaid's grip).

-Patients with SC also present with a number of psychological and psychiatric manifestations such as depression, anxiety, personality changes, emotional lability, OCD, and attention deficit disorder (ADD).
+Patients with SC may also have psychiatric symptoms such as depression, anxiety, personality changes, emotional lability, OCD, and attention deficit disorder (ADD).
+[9]

-• Whether the psychological symptoms are secondary to the movement disorder or an integral part of the disease is not clear.
+• Whether the psychological manifestations are secondary to the movement disorder or an integral part of the disease is not clear.

-• Occasionally, these symptoms precede the onset of the movement disturbance.
+• Occasionally, these symptoms precede the onset of chorea.

-On average, the disease usually resolves spontaneously in 3-6 months and rarely lasts longer than 1 year.
+On average, the disease resolves spontaneously in 3-6 months and rarely lasts longer than 1 year.

 • Mild chorea without functional disability may be found in a small proportion of patients up to 10 years after the initial attack of SC.

-• About 20% of patients experience a recurrence, usually within 2 years after the initial attack.
+• About 20% of patients experience 2-10 recurrences, usually within 2 years after the initial attack.

 Pathophysiology

-• Serum antineuronal antibody titers were found to decrease as the chorea improved.
+• Serum antineuronal antibody titers have been found to decrease as the chorea improves.

-• In children who suffered a relapse, the increase in symptom severity correlated with a rise in the antibody titer.
+• In children who suffer a relapse, the increase in symptom severity correlates with a rise in these neuronal antibodies.

 Neurochemistry: The main symptoms of SC are believed to arise from an imbalance among the dopaminergic system, intrastriatal cholinergic system, and inhibitory gamma-aminobutyric acid (GABA) system.
-Evidence of this imbalance has been suggested by the successful control of chorea by dopaminergic blockers and valproic acid, a drug that is known to enhance GABA levels at the striatum and substantia nigra.
+Evidence of this imbalance has been suggested by the successful control of chorea by dopaminergic antagonists and valproic acid, a drug known to enhance GABA levels in the striatum and substantia nigra.

 Neuroimaging

-Functional neuroimaging using fluorine F 18 fluorodeoxyglucose (FDG) positron emission tomography (PET) showed reversible striatal hypermetabolism.
+Functional neuroimaging using fluorodeoxyglucose (FDG) positron emission tomography (PET) has demonstrated reversible striatal hypermetaboli.

 Diagnosis